tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志投递/投递授权配置_intl_en.md

 #### Configuring shipping task via API

-> Note:
->
-> The service role must be authorized for CLS log shipping.
+>!
+The service role must be authorized for CLS log shipping.

 Configure the shipping task parameters as instructed in the [Creating Shipping Task](https://intl.cloud.tencent.com/document/product/614/16890) or shipping to Kafka documentation.